ScaledFocus/masala-embed/finetune/README.md

 2. BENCHMARK_CSV: Path to the benchmark CSV file (default: `test.csv`).
 3. OUTPUT_CSV: Path to the output CSV file (default: `evaluation_results.csv`).
 4. DEVICE: Device to use for evaluation (default: `cuda` if available, else `cpu`).

+## Dataset must have the following columns:

+1. `text`: Text to generate image from.
+2. `image`: Path to the image file.
+3. `dish_name`: Label of the image.